 6. Kafeneio To Tristrato (Psyrri)#

-Why go: Real Greek coffee experience, elderly locals playing backgammon
+Why go: Real Greek coffee experience, locals playing backgammon

 Best for: Cultural immersion, Greek coffee